-At University of Florida, I graduated with Bachelor's degrees in Biomedical Engineering and Biochemistry.
-My overarching drive in academics has always been to consistently challenge myself in my studies whilst also resisting the urge for settling with mediocrity.
-These short-term and long-term academic goals have largely shaped how I act as a leader.
-A major part of being a leader is being patient and teaching others.
+I graduated from the University of Florida with Bachelor's degrees in Biomedical Engineering and Biochemistry.
+My overarching drive in academics has always been to consistently challenge myself in my studies whilst also serving as a mentor to others.

 Education & Certification

 Undergraduate Degree: University of Florida - Current Undergrad, Biomedical Engineering

 SAT Verbal: 710